 You should also make time every day to stretch your neck and upper back.
 Staying physically active can also help reduce your risk of tech neck pain and other symptoms.

 Don’t keep suffering in pain.
-Contact Houston Spine & Rehabilitation Centers today to schedule a consultation so you can receive personalized, innovative pain management care.
+Contact Houston Spine & Rehabilitation Centers today to schedule a consultation with the chiropractors in The Woodlands so you can receive personalized, innovative pain management care.

 Monday: 8:00am – 6:00pm